amueller/damascene-python-and-matlab-bindings/README.md

 ### Install CUDA

-This assumes you have installed the proprietary nvidia drivers for ubuntu.  (although I think the cuda install process may take care of that)
+This assumes you have installed the proprietary nvidia drivers for ubuntu.  (although I think the cuda install process may take care of that).

 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1604/x86_64/cuda-repo-ubuntu1604_8.0.61-1_amd64.deb